 The user is in the safest possible position.
 They are not crossing the cutting plane, and the sawdust is discharging away from the body.
 However, the user's ability to monitor the blade on the leading edge of the cut is limited by the pommel grip and the upper blade guard.
 Some models account for this and deliberately create a clear line of sight, but not all of them.Blade left:

-In this scenario, the user's arm crosses the cutting plane (a minor safety concern as the blade has a guard), and their body is in the path of discharging sawdust.
+In this scenario, the user's arm crosses the cutting plane, and their body is in the path of discharging sawdust.
 More importantly, the likelihood of making a square cut is reduced considerably as the majority of the shoe is unsupported.
 However, the user's line of sight to the leading edge of the blade is unobstructed.

 As demonstrated, there are pros and cons to both blade orientations.
 It simply comes down to experimentation, preference, and careful saw selection.
 Keep in mind, the points made above are just a few of the considerations that factor into a blade-left or right decision.
 Experienced carpenters will point out that one can't always access both sides of a board to mitigate the deficiencies of one blade orientation or the other.
 More importantly, lines of sight — both on the inside and outside of the blade — are often far more important than the orientation of the blade.